-The General Education requirements for graduation in the associate of science degree programs are listed below.
-Specific guidance about the courses that are available to meet General Education requirements will be provided to students in advance of registration.
+The general education requirements for graduation in the associate of science degree programs are listed below.
+Specific guidance about the courses that are available to meet general education requirements will be provided to students in advance of registration.
 Students are required to meet with their advisors in the selection of their courses.

-I. GENERAL EDU ICATION COURSES Credits
+I. GENERAL EDUCATION COURSES Cre

-A. FRESHMAN D DEVELOPMENT SEMINAR (FDS) 0-1
+A. FRESHMAN DE A. FRESHMAN DEVELOPMENT SEMINAR (FDS)

 B. HUMANITIES 9

-g the Humanities electives include: mmunication, English, French, Spanish, Music, Theatre, Philosor ohy, Art.
+J the humanities electives include: munication, English, French, Spanish, music, theatre, philosophy, a ırt.

-C. MATHEMATIC S AND/OR SCIENCE 9-12
+C. MATHEMATICS AND/OR SCIENCE 9-12

 SCI 100 The Natural World: The Caribbean 3

-D. SOCIAL SCIE NCES 6-9
+D. SOCIAL SCIENCES 6-9

 SSC 100 and An Introduction to the Social Sciences: A Caribbean Focus 3

-Two other cours ses in the Social Sciences: Criminal Justice, Economics, Geography, History, Political Science ciology Э,
+Two other courses in the social sciences:

-with fewer than of the Freshman Year Program for all students matriculating into th 24 credits. ents are exempt from this course. าe University

-II.
-SUMMARY Credits

-Freshman Deve Humanities elopment Seminar 0-1 9

-Mathematics ar Social Sciences 9-12 6-9